symfony/symfony-docs/components/process.rst

 Using Features From the OS Shell
 --------------------------------

-Using array of arguments is the recommended way to define commands.
+Using an array of arguments is the recommended way to define commands.
 This saves you from any escaping and allows sending signals seamlessly (e.g. to stop processes while they run)::